TRANSITION

 • Continuous evolution: Build learning systems that improve over time

-• 40-55% reduction in coordination overhead vs. baseline
+• Coordination overhead can drop materially vs. baseline

 • Organization operating as continuous flow system